Olf0/crypto-sdcard/README.md

 The necessary steps to prepare an SD-card (or any other removable storage device) are described at [Together.Jolla.com](https://together.jolla.com/question/179054/how-to-creating-partitions-on-sd-card-optionally-encrypted/).<br />
 Note that the "key"-files reside unencrypted on fixed, internal mass storage, as mobile devices usually have only a single user, who unlocks the whole device.<br />
-Thus **crypto-sdcard** solely protects "data at rest" on SD-cards and other removable storage devices, i.e. specifically when the host device is locked or switched off (and the SD-card may be taken out).
+Thus **crypto-sdcard** solely protects "data at rest" on SD-cards and other removable storage, i.e. specifically when the device is locked or switched off (and the SD-card may be taken out).

 Features:
 * Start mounting encrypted (partitions on) SD-card via udisks at the earliest sensible time: Right after udisks2.service has started.